firasuke/awesome/README.md

 * [StarLinux](https://github.com/AwlsomeAlex/starlinux): A Linux Distribution
 (rewritten from MLL) which can be build directly on the Host Machine

-* [static linux (stali)](https://sta.li): stali is a static linux distribution based on the original pre-2010 plans of the suckless.org project, however since 2018 it became independent from suckless.org and is maintained by Anselm solely
+* [static linux (stali)](https://sta.li): A static linux distribution based on the original pre-2010 plans of the suckless.org project, however since 2018 it became independent from suckless.org and is maintained by Anselm solely

 * [StelaLinux](https://github.com/AwlsomeAlex/stelalinux): A lightweight,
 simple, and fast glibc/busybox/linux Distribution